Stop! What Is That?

 In this article, I introduced you to the Zone System.
 This system helps photographers be more aware of the tone range in a composition.
-It requires the understanding of what a ‘stop’ is.
+It requires an understanding of what a ‘stop’ is.

-Manual control of your camera is all about allowing the right amount of light to affect the sensor.
+Controlling your camera settings manually is all about allowing the right amount of light to affect the sensor.
 You must know how to measure the light and adjust the settings.
 ‘Stops’ are used to measure relative changes when you adjust your aperture, shutter speed, and ISO.

 When you look at your exposure meter with your camera on manual mode, it will indicate if your photo will be well exposed or not.
 If your meter is showing the photo will be underexposed or overexposed, you need to make adjustments.
 (This is rather simplified.
 To learn more about well-exposed photos, please read this article.)

 These adjustments are measured in ‘stops’ or fractions of ‘stops’.
 Older camera controls made these changes by one full ‘stop’ at a time.
 Modern cameras allow you to make them in increments of one-third of a ‘stop’ at a time.

 This info graphic shows the numbers used to indicate full ‘stops’ of light.
 Each ‘stop’ allows exactly twice as much light affect your camera’s sensor than the previous setting.